Yuande/NBBttest/README.md

 # NBBttest
 ## Introduction
 NBBttest is R package for implementing negative binomial beta t-test (or called NBBt-test).
 NBBt-test is a statistical method for differential analysis of multiple types of RNA-seq data.
-NBBt-test is based on negative binomial distribution with parameters p and r: $\alpha$,$\rho$
+NBBt-test is based on negative binomial distribution with parameters p and r: $\alpha$ and $\rho$

  $$ x \backsim NB(p,r)$$